benber86/curve-blog/content/posts/gho-users/index.md

 </style>

 The chart lets us see that while a majority of minters traded their GHO for another stablecoin such as USDC, USDT or DAI, GHO staking and liquidity providing on DEXes are important supply sinks for the coin.

-This is, however, an aggregated view over a 1 year period and does not fully capture some of the changes in GHO flow directionality over time.
+But, as this is an aggregated view over a 1-year period, it does not capture some of the changes in GHO flow directionality over time.

-In particular, 2024 saw the introduction of [GHO staking](https://governance.aave.com/t/arfc-upgrade-safety-module-with-stkgho/15635/10) which offered incentives for minters to hold on to their GHO rather than immediately trading it for other assets.
+In particular, 2024 saw the introduction of [GHO staking](https://governance.aave.com/t/arfc-upgrade-safety-module-with-stkgho/15635/10) which offered incentives for minters to hold on to their GHO rather than immediately trade it for other assets.
-Rewards for staking were [increased in February](https://governance.aave.com/t/arfc-amend-safety-module-emissions/16640) and further strengthened by the introduction of the [Merit Program](https://governance.aave.com/t/arfc-merit-a-new-aave-alignment-user-reward-system/16646) in March.
+Incentives for staking were [increased in February](https://governance.aave.com/t/arfc-amend-safety-module-emissions/16640) and further strengthened by the introduction of the [Merit Program](https://governance.aave.com/t/arfc-merit-a-new-aave-alignment-user-reward-system/16646) in March.

-To evaluate the impact of these incentives on flows, we split the data into two different periods using March 15th as the demarcation date:
+To evaluate the impact of these incentives on flows, we split the data into two different periods using March 15th -- after most incentives were introduced -- as the demarcation date:

 <script src="../../js/gho-users/before-after.js"></script>